 16. See the Morning Glory Pool

-This is located at almost the end of the Upper Geyser Basin, but it’s definitely worth the long walking time.
+This is located at almost the end of the Upper Geyser Basin, but it’s worth the long walking time.
 The pool has beautiful colors and is stunning to look at.

 On the way to the Morning Flory Pool, you can see the Castle Geyser, Grotty Geyser, and Diasy Geyser.